heet-mewada/SBMP-NOTES/sem3/DBS/CHAP 2 SQL and its queries.md

 # SQL #DEF
-Structured query language is the database language by which we can perform operations on the database, we can also use SQL to create a database.
+Structured query language is the [[CHAP1 Introduction to DB and RDBMS#DATA, DB AND MANAGEMENT || database]] language by which we can perform operations on the database, we can also use SQL to create a database.

 ## SQL Commands #EXP
 SQL commands are like instructions to a table, it is used to interact with the table/database.
 It is used to perform specific tasks such as dropping, altering, etc. it can even be used to modify permissions of specific users.